sandglass/sandglass/README.md

 ## Getting started

-> NOTE: All data will be stored in /tmp/node1 for the first node and /tmp/node2 for the second node.
+> NOTE: All data will be stored in /tmp/node1.
+If you wish to change this, copy `demo/node1.yaml` and modify it accordingly.

 First, let's launch sandglass server: